Recreation Therapy Intensive

 Our topic areas for this intensive include:

-Understanding certain medication side effects – particularly central nervous system side effects and metabolic side effects – is relevant for recreational therapists.
+Recognize central nervous system and metabolic side effects of certain psychiatric medications.
+(Understanding certain medication side effects – particularly central nervous system side effects and metabolic side effects – is relevant for recreational therapists.

 Joan M. Striebel, Staff Psychiatrist, California Department of Corrections